Jon-Bovi/BusMall/user_stories.md

     * I want each set to be composed of three images chosen randomly.

+    * I want to structure the HTML semantically.

 - As a focus group participant:

     * I want the page's layout to make interacting with the page intuitive.